-An alternative to the issue/problem-oriented approach would be to identify and screen equipment for review using an SSC/function-oriented approach.
+An alternative to the issue/problem-oriented approach would be to identify and screen problems with equipment and structures for review using an SSC/function-oriented approach.

 Focus on the performance or condition history (i.e., trends) of selected safety significant SSCs/functions to identify degrading or declining performance.